Sarthakx67/RoboShop-Documentation/README.md

 Below is a conceptual diagram of the service communication and dependency flow that was implemented for this project.

-**(Action Item): It is highly recommended to replace the image below with a custom architecture diagram you have created using a tool like `app.diagrams.net` (draw.io).
-This is a key step to showcase your understanding of the system.**

 ![RoboShop Architecture Diagram](roboshop-architecture.png)